Employee Compliance Guide

 Contacts with External Entities

 What should employees do when contacted by external entities, like the media?
 How should employees respond to being served with legal process?
-Is it OK for employees to sell something on a USF System campus for an external organization?
+Is it OK for employees to sell something on a USF campus for an external organization?
 What about contacting elected or appointed officials for legislative action?
-This section provides links to USF System policies governing employee contact with external entities.
+This section provides links to USF policies governing employee contact with external entities.

 The Florida Code of Ethics

-All USF System employees are subject to the provisions of the Florida Code of Ethics for Public Officers and Employees (the “FCOE”) under Title IX, Chapter 112, Section 313 of the Florida Statutes.
+All USF employees are subject to the provisions of the Florida Code of Ethics for Public Officers and Employees (the “FCOE”) under Title IX, Chapter 112, Section 313 of the Florida Statutes.
 The FCOE sets standards of conduct for all employees with respect to avoiding conflicts of interest stemming from employee receipt of certain gifts; engagement in certain business relationships; nepotism; and more.

 Fraud Detection & Reporting